メインコンテンツまでスキップ

 }

-• region_latency_max_ms: specifies he maximum limitation of latency that can be expanded.
+• region_latency_max_ms: Specifies the maximum limitation of latency that can be expanded.

 The match ruleset example above will work as follows: